 - Chinese pumpkin poached rice

-- leftover roast chicken jook (make sure your roast chicken isn't a very salty one though!)
+- leftover roast chicken jook (make sure your roast chicken isn't a salty one though!)

-- If you're coming up with your own recipe to use salted egg yolks, they go super well with butter and need a bit of sugar to balance out the richness.
-If you have access to curry leaves and can take spice, some curry leaves and chilli help to add complexity that cuts through the fat and prevents it from being cloying.
+Tip #1: Salted egg yolks go super well with butter.
+Add a bit of sugar to balance out the richness.
+If you have access to curry leaves and can take spice, curry leaves and chilli help to add complexity that cuts through the fat and prevents it from being cloying.

-- If you've used too much salt, some of the the sodium may recrystallise around the edges of your container- don't worry too much.
+Tip #2: If you've used too much salt, some of the the sodium may recrystallise around the edges of your container- don't worry too much!

-If you don't have the 20-30 days that this homemade salted eggs recipe requires, you can always buy salted eggs from an Asian grocer or order salted egg yolk powder off Amazon (do note I've never tried this brand as I usually use Knorr Salted Egg powder (which is pure salted egg).
+Tip #3: If you don't have the 20-30 days that this homemade salted eggs recipe requires- or the 6-8 hours the dry method needs- you can always buy salted eggs from an Asian grocer or order salted egg yolk powder off Amazon (I usually use Knorr Salted Egg powder (which is pure salted egg.
+Some brands add other ingredients such as milk powder and sugar.)
+The other advantage of using the powder is that you don't have to grate the egg yolks to get a smooth, non-lumpy sauce!

 The exact same way you do regular eggs- in a pot of boiling water- but for a longer period of time.
 (See the photo in the post showing how the salted duck eggs look after 10 vs 15 minutes of boiling.)